neothink-dao/neothink.io/docs/STAKEHOLDER-QA.md

 2. Cross-platform content discovery (highest revenue impact)
 3. Simplified upgrade paths (critical for conversion)

 The personalization, advanced analytics, and AI features could be deferred if necessary without compromising the core business case.

+© 2025 Neothink.
+All rights reserved.